SamEdgemon/SportsAnalytics/baseball/Blog3_Eras/index.md

 run;
 ```

-This step is not cosmetic.

-We are making our assumptions explicit.
-The visualization will now reflect both the data and our understanding of baseball history.
+*We are making our assumptions explicit.
+The visualization will now reflect both the data and our understanding of baseball history.*

-Creating the Visualization
+**Creating the Visualization**

 ``` SAS
 proc sgplot data=avgRPG;
    title "Average Runs Per Game by Season";